 Midterm Exam: The Midterm Exam will cover Chapters 1 through 6 and Chapters 10 through 13.
-It will become available at 12 a.m. (very early in the morning) on Tuesday, October 12th, and you will need to submit the answers to your exam no later than Wednesday, October 13th, by 11:55 p.m.
+It will become available at 3 p.m. on Thursday, March 3^{rd} , and you will need to submit the answers to your exam no later than Friday, March 4^{th} , by 11:55 p.m.
 Once you open your exam, please note you have to finish the exam in one sitting, and you will have 90 minutes to work on the exam once it is opened.
 Thus, you should not start the exam until you know you will have some uninterrupted work time, and you want to make sure to start the exam well before the deadline so you can get your full 90 minutes if you think you might need that amount of time.
 We take academic honesty very seriously in this course and it is expected that you work on the exam by yourself and that you do not discuss the exam with your peers until after grades and feedback have been released to everyone.
 You can use any notes you want as you are working on the exam, along with your textbook, but you cannot consult with other people during the exam.

 Final Exam: The Final Exam will cover Chapters 14, 15, 17, 18, 21, 22, and 23.
 It will be structured much like the Midterm Exam.
-It will become available to you at 12 a.m. (very early in the morning) on Friday, December 10th, and you will have until 11:55 p.m. on Monday, December 13th to submit the answers to your exam.
+It will become available to you at 12 a.m. (very early in the morning) on Wednesday, April 27th, and you will have until 11:55 p.m. on Thursday, April 28th, to submit the answers to your exam.
 Again, it is expected that you work independently on the Final Exam and that you complete the exam in one sitting, within 90 minutes of opening the exam.